Processive and Distributive Non-Equilibrium Networks Discriminate in Alternate Limits: Orthogonality of an equal weighted all-to-all graph is greater than that of a line graph

 How many such elements exist?
 We know that $S^TS$ is a square $n-2$ length matrix, and we know that the diagonal terms are zero.
 We therefore have $(n-2)(n-3)$ entries each equal to $\frac{1}{(N-1)^2}.$ The result follows. \end{proof}

 From the two propositions we can calculate that

-The former (negative) term quickly asymtotes to 1, whereas the latter (positive) term grows as $O(\sqrt{N}).$ We conclude that the orthogonality of the all-to-all graph is greater than the line graph, and this difference is increasing for increasing $N$.
+The former (negative) term quickly approaches 1, whereas the latter (positive) term grows as $O(\sqrt{N}).$ We conclude that the orthogonality of the all-to-all graph is greater than the line graph, and this difference is increasing for increasing $N$.